mbijon/WP-Resized-Image-Quality/readme.txt

 = Does this plugin compress PNG files? =

-Unfortunately, it doesn't.
+No, it doesn't.
 All the PNG compression tools I've found aren't standard on most servers.
 You would need root access and a more-complicated plugin to get PNG compression working.

 == Screenshots ==

 1. No complicated media/compression interface.
 Just one slider added to the Settings > Admin page
-2. Admin page with one setting, simple enough

 == Changelog ==

+= 2.0.1 =
+* Update styles to use colors from WP3.8 admin themes
+* Docs & screenshot reflect new placement of slider on the Settings > Media admin page

 = 2.0 =
 * Move image compression toggle from custom Settings > Image Quality page to Settings > Media